jhartzell42/trickle/SPEC.md

     * Further writes from other side cause task to end
 * DONE ALL stream
     * Both! :-)
-* STOP stream
-    * Nix the task on the other side of this stream.
+    * Nixes the task on the other side of this stream.
 Good fun!
     * Especially useful for using with `<--`

 When you have a running stream, you can send it messages: